- français

 Teaching methods

-Lectures, exercises (incl. computer labs), self-learning
+Lectures, exercises (incl. computer labs), autonomous learning, videos

 Expected student activities